zxf4399/mgre/README.md

 If the cloning is successful:

--   mgre will copy `cd <path>` to your clipboard, allowing you to quickly navigate to the repository.
 -   the repository will be configured with the correct username and email if `config.json` contain name and email fields for configuring codebases.

 ### Find a repository